New York CityTravel Guide

 New York City travel tips

-As with any international holiday, it helps to know a few New York travel tips before heading away.
+As with any international vacation, it helps to know a few New York travel tips before heading away.
 Once you’ve booked your trip, you’ll need to apply for a visa and become familiar with transport options from the local airports.
 Don’t forget to change your money into the local currency, and make sure you’re up to date with any vaccinations before travelling.
 It also helps to seek out New York travel advice from someone who has recently been, so speak with an Flight Centre Travel Expert to ensure you’re ready to go.

 Australian passport holders may be eligible for a USA visa under the Visa Waiver Program, which applies to stays under 90 days.
 You must apply for an Electronic System for Travel Authorisation (ESTA) through the ESTA website.
 The length of your stay and whether you intend on working or just travelling determines the type of visa you require.

 You certainly won't be lost for options when it comes to New York food.
-Whether you want to seek out a New York steak, enjoy a burger and shake at a classic diner, or be tempted by all sorts of delights in one of the city's trendy eateries, you'll never be short of choices during your New York holiday.
+Whether you want to seek out a New York steak, enjoy a burger and shake at a classic diner, or be tempted by all sorts of delights in one of the city's trendy eateries, you'll never be short of choices during your New York vacation.
 Be sure to try a classic New York bagel or slice of New York pizza too.

 USA electrical plugs and voltage vary slightly from Australia, so you'll need an adapter for small appliances.
 USA electrical plugs generally have two flat blades, with some newer appliances equipped with the third grounding pin.
 Voltage in the United States is set at 110 volts, so be sure that your appliance is compatible with multiple voltages or take a converter with you.